edgelesssys/contrast/docs/docs/howto/workload-deployment/deploy-coordinator.md

 ### Set the manifest

-Attest the coordinator and set the manifest:
+Attest the Coordinator and set the manifest:

 ```sh
 contrast set -c "${coordinator}:1313" resources/
 ```

-This will use the reference values from the manifest file to attest the coordinator.
+This will use the reference values from the manifest file to attest the Coordinator.
-After this step, the coordinator will start issuing TLS certificates to the workloads.
+After this step, the Coordinator will start issuing TLS certificates to the workloads.
 The init container will fetch a certificate for the workload and the workload is started.